Shifting the Market

 These stores’ policies encourage food and beverage suppliers to reduce use of toxic pesticides that harm bees, butterflies, people and the planet.
 This is a significant first step.
 But given the scale of the extinction crisis that threatens pollinators and other essential organisms, companies must make time bound, measurable commitments to phase out pollinator-toxic pesticides and support the shift to ecological farming approaches in their food supply chains immediately.

 Scientists warn that the ecological crisis of biodiversity loss is on par with the climate crisis.
 But this issue lags far behind other sustainability efforts in the grocery sector.
-While 23 of the top 25 U.S. grocery stores have policies related to energy and climate, just a handful have taken steps in the right direction on pesticides.
+While 24 of the largest 25 U.S. grocery stores have policies related to energy and climate, less than half have taken steps in the right direction on pesticides.

-Friends of the Earth, along with our 2 million members and over 100 ally organizations representing beekeepers, farmers, farmworkers and environmentalists, will continue to push grocery stores to change their practices and hold those that fail to do so accountable.
+Friends of the Earth, along with our millions of members and over 100 ally organizations representing beekeepers, farmers, farmworkers and environmentalists, will continue to push grocery stores to change their practices and hold those that fail to do so accountable.

 With your help, we can protect bees and butterflies from toxic pesticides and ourselves along with them.
 Join us!